norman/ambry/README.md

 ## Contributors

-Many thanks to Adrián Mugnolo for code review, feedback and the inspiration for the name.
+Many thanks to Adrián Mugnolo for code review and feedback.

-## The name
+## Isn't is kinda weird to name a library after yourself?

-Why "Norman?"
-Because for some models, before you try SQL, you should try this.
-Also, because [Sequel](http://sequel.rubyforge.org/) is a fantastic library, and it inspired this library's use of Enumerable.
+Yeah.
+I wanted to call this "Prequel" but it was taken.
+So was "Norm."
+If you have a good idea for a better name, let me know!

 ## License